-6.4 Help to Buy and Other Low Cost Home Ownership Options
+6.4.
+Affordable home ownership schemes (Low-Cost Home Ownership Options)

 Lower cost home ownership includes a number of schemes designed to enable people who wish to buy a property and cannot afford to do so.
-It is targeted at people on housing waiting lists, social housing tenants, key workers as defined by current government legislation and other priority groups identified by the Help to Buy website.
+It is targeted at people on housing waiting lists, social housing tenants, key workers as defined by current government legislation and those on a low income unable to purchase a home without assistance.